Isaac Hernández: Acting

 Hernández had his acting debut in Carlos Saura's movie The King of All the World.
 He then acted in Manolo Caro's limited series for Netflix Someone Has To Die in the role of Lázaro, a ballet dancer.
 The series premiered on 16 October 2020.
-He will also act opposite Jessica Chastain in the Michel Franco film Dreams.
+He also acted opposite Jessica Chastain in the Michel Franco film Dreams.

 Awards and honors

 Hernández is an arts and tourism ambassador of Mexico and the youngest artist to receive an outstanding artist award from the Mexican president.
 Hernandez and his brother Esteban set up a project in their hometown of Guadalajara to bring other dancers to perform and teach at workshops.